© Eszter Matrai

 Behavioural observation and activity monitoring are key components of contemporary animal management, contributing to both science and welfare.
 Behavioural studies of giant pandas have provided valuable information to the development of the currently used breeding and care programs.

-This study investigated the activity pattern of the world currently oldest male giant panda (Ailuropoda melanoleuca), An An, housed at Ocean Park Hong Kong, and focused on the seasonal and temperature related changes in An An’s behaviour.
+This study investigated the activity pattern of the world's currently oldest male giant panda (Ailuropoda melanoleuca), An An, housed at Ocean Park Hong Kong, and focused on the seasonal and temperature-related changes in An An’s behaviour.

 Arctic fox study

 Arctic foxes (Vulpes lagopus) are indigenous to the Northern Hemisphere's Arctic regions and widespread in the Arctic tundra biome.
-They are the smallest member of the canine family and known for their characteristic white fur coat and bushy tail.
+They are one of the smallest members of the canine family and are known for their characteristic white fur coats and bushy tail.

-The research team focuses on the activity monitoring and the individual differences of the five foxes living in the polar exhibit of Ocean Park Hong Kong.
+The research team focuses on activity monitoring and the individual differences between the five foxes living in the polar exhibit of Ocean Park Hong Kong.